nUrBiz/android/TicWatch Pro 3 Ultra GPS [rubyfish]/root-superuser-administrator.md

 # STEP BY STEP GUIDE TO GAIN ROOT(SU) PERMISSIONS [rubyfish]
-note: from abstracts steps, guidelines can be emulate for other android devices.
+NOTE: from abstracts steps, guidelines can be emulate for other android devices.
 Personally it took me total 1w, i'll comment below what i've been encountered, wait for the unexpected.
 (EE:🤫).
 Be carefull, this procedure's gonna invalidate any material & non material warranty.

 ETA:

 - hardware components (it depends on personal skills)
 - abstract (1h from first wipe to magisk superuser confirm)

 PREP:

  - hardware: USB data cable
  - tools: android sdk platform-tool (adb, fastboot, RSA key finger-print dir: $user/.android/adbkey && $user/.android/adbkey.pub)
  - data resources: GOTO @end of this file